Involved In Federal Grand Jury Proceedings?

 Why You Need A Lawyer For Federal Grand Jury Appearances

-For more than 35 years, attorney Samuel Gregory has been providing strong criminal defense representation to people throughout Brooklyn, all five boroughs of New York and all of New Jersey who have been notified by the United States Attorney’s Office via subpoena or brought in as a subject, target or witness.
+For more than 35 years, attorney Samuel Gregory has been providing strong criminal defense representation to people throughout Brooklyn, all five boroughs of New York who have been notified by the United States Attorney’s Office via subpoena or brought in as a subject, target or witness.

 If you are a subject or target, enlisting Sam’s help can help you better prepare for what to expect.
 If you’ve been subpoenaed as a witness, Sam can help you learn about the process.